 Jump to:

-No. 4 --> I finally(!) got a couple of bannetons!
-(Thanks, Mom!!)
+- I finally(!) got a couple of bannetons!
 They are 100% NOT necessary for baking sourdough, but I do prefer the results of the loaves that have been proofed in the bannetons.
+If you don’t have one, I have a great guide to banneton alternatives.

 Key Ingredients

-Active Sourdough Starter: For this recipe, you want to use a fed and ACTIVE SOURDOUGH STARTER.
+Active Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
 Your starter should have been fed within the last approximately 6-8 hours and have at least doubled in size.
-If you're using your sourdough starter while it's still expanding, the dough will be sweeter, and if you use it past its peak, the dough will be sourer.
 This recipe is based on a sourdough starter with 100% hydration (equal amounts of flour and water by weight, not volume.)

 Cinnamon: Even if you're a cinnamon aficionado with a collection of cinnamon, I would still recommend Saigon cinnamon.
 It's more affordable, easily accessible, and has a rich, spicy flavor that's perfectly suited to the sourdough flavor in this recipe.